 With proper care, it is certainly possible to prevent a dead tooth from recurring in the future.
-To avoid getting into a tooth emergency ever again, follow the tips mentioned below:
+To avoid getting into a tooth emergency ever again, follow the tips below:

 - Before playing sports or participating in an activity with high chances of physical trauma, remember to wear a mouth guard or a gum shield.
 In the case of trauma, get a dental checkup as soon as possible.

 - Schedule regular appointments with the dentist.
 The dentist will decide the frequency of your visits according to the current health status of your teeth, gums, and oral cavity.

 - Avoid foods and beverages rich in sugar and starch, especially between two consecutive meals and close to bedtime.
 It is important to remember that certain medications also contain sugar, among other ingredients.
-So, take care to use sugar-free alternatives whenever you can to avoid cavities.
+Take care to use sugar-free alternatives whenever you can to avoid cavities.

 - Take care of your gums and teeth properly.
 Brush your teeth thoroughly twice a day using a fluoride-rich toothpaste.
 Don’t forget to floss at least once daily.

 - Dry mouth may occur due to certain medical treatments, medicines, or underlying diseases.
-So always consult a GP or a dentist regarding this complaint.
+Always consult a GP or a dentist regarding this complaint.

 - There is a strong association between the use of tobacco and the prevalence of oral diseases.
 Therefore, quit smoking as soon as you can.

-There is no single method that guarantees that you will never experience this issue in the future.
+There is no single method that guarantees that you will never experience a dead tooth in the future.
 However, these preventive measures can substantially reduce the risk.

 A dead tooth is a highly prevalent problem with a tendency to cause a great deal of damage to your overall oral health.
-It can produce extremely discomforting symptoms like increased sensitivity, a constant toothache and discoloration.
+It can produce extremely uncomfortable symptoms like increased sensitivity, a constant toothache and discoloration.